 There is one informal report, probably at least second-hand but from a reasonably credible source, which was published in 1888 and suggested that over 1,000 Aboriginals had been seen camped around the Moruya Lagoon on some earlier occasion.
 They may well have gathered from quite a wide area in order to attend a special meeting.

 The livelihood of the local people depended more on fish and shellfish than red-blooded meat.
 Their shelters were rough and possum skin cloaks were the usual source of warmth and protection in winter.
 Physically they were very able, and there are first-hand accounts of the boys practising their spear throwing on rough bark discs bowled erratically along the ground.
 They achieved great skill.
-It seems much more than likely the young Yuin men had the same remarkable eye/hand coordination and uncanny ability to link up with team mates we have seen in many other Aboriginals on football grounds and in the boxing ring.

 The family unit was the main social building block, though the concept of 'family' was flexible.
 Groups of families were controlled and directed by a headman.
 The eminent anthropologist A.W.Howitt says the term used by the Yuin for the headman was the 'Gommera'.
 Just how the Gommera came to assume his position is not entirely clear but it does seem he needed to be respected as a hunter and a warrior.
 He was wise, he had magical powers and he had spiritual connections.